Keshabkjha/WeatherApp/README.md

 # WeatherApp

 Welcome to the WeatherApp!
 This is a simple and intuitive web application that provides real-time weather information based on your current location or any manually searched location.
-The app is built using HTML, CSS, JavaScript, and the OpenWeatherMap API.
+The app is built using HTML, CSS, JavaScript, Python (for chatbot functionality), and the OpenWeatherMap API.

 ## Features

 - **Automatic Location Detection:** The app requests access to your current location and automatically displays the weather information for that location.
 - **Manual Search:** If you want to check the weather for a different location, simply enter the city name in the search bar.
 - **Real-Time Data:** The app fetches up-to-date weather data from the OpenWeatherMap API, ensuring you get the latest information.
+- **Weatha Chatbot:** The app includes a chatbot called **Weatha**, built using Python frameworks like Streamlit and SpaCy.
+Weatha responds to user queries about weather conditions in specific locations and displays real-time information directly in the app.

 ## Live Demo